 - The usefulness of child alert systems in the Netherlands, United Kingdom (UK), Czech Republic and Poland (2016)(£1,939).
 Funded by AMBER Alert Europe.

-- Minimizing violence through quality control: Monitoring & evaluating 116000 hotlines to prevent, support and protect missing children (2014-2015, funded by EU DAPHNE programme) (Total budget of project is 472,427€. £3,000 received by University of Portsmouth)
+- Minimizing violence through quality control: Monitoring and evaluating 116000 hotlines to prevent, support and protect missing children (2014 – 2015, funded by EU DAPHNE programme) (Total budget of project is 472,427€. £3,000 received by University of Portsmouth)

 - Metropolitan Police Force- Evaluation of remote debrief of missing children (2015) (Overall budget for project was under £20,000)(£5,400 allocated to the University of Portsmouth).

 - Carers role in the search for missing people living with dementia- Project funded by the FHSS Strategic Funding Scheme (Study was completed in September 2015) (£40,000).

 - SUMMIT - Safeguarding Unaccompanied Migrant Minors from Going Missing by Identifying Best Practices and Training Actors on Interagency Cooperation.
 (2014 – 2016) funded by EU DAPHNE programme) (Total budget of project is €267,663. £9,000 received by University of Portsmouth)

 - Assessment of ‘absent’ (2013, funded by ACPO) (£5,000 allocated to the University of Portsmouth)

 Researchers and practitioners with interests in themes of missing children and adults may request membership of our Missing Persons Research discussion network, hosted by JISCMail.

 We hosted the first international conference on Missing Children and Adults in 2013, and contribute to the biennial conferences held in universities around Europe: